A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 In RL, the return $G_t = \sum_{k=0}^{\infty} \gamma^k r_{t+k+1}$ is the discounted sum of future rewards from time $t$ onward, the random variable whose expectation defines the value function.
 The RL usage is closer to what is called the ``present discounted value'' of a stream of payoffs.
 A single complete sequence of interactions from an initial state to termination, $(s_0, a_0, r_1, s_1, \ldots, s_T)$, is called an \textit{episode} (synonymously, \textit{trajectory} or \textit{rollout}).\footnote{The closest statistical analogs are a single panel unit's time series, a realization of a stochastic process, or one ``history'' in a dynamic model.} Where a statistician speaks of the \textit{outcome}, meaning the dependent variable $Y$ in a regression, RL has no single analog: the reward $r_t$ is the per-period outcome, the return $G_t$ is the cumulative outcome, and the value function $V^\pi(s)$ is the expected cumulative outcome conditional on state.

 \textit{Learning} has several distinct meanings.
 In decision theory (Bayesian learning, adaptive expectations), learning refers to agents forming and refining beliefs about unknown parameters of their environment.
 In supervised machine learning, learning means statistical estimation, fitting the weights of a parameterized model to minimize a loss function over data.
 In reinforcement learning, ``learning'' is primarily computation.
-When an RL agent ``learns'' a Q-function, it is executing a recursive stochastic approximation algorithm to find the fixed point of the Bellman operator.
-We say the algorithm is ``learning'' because it improves its policy iteratively through simulated or real experience, but mathematically it is solving a fixed-point problem.
+When an RL agent ``learns'' a Q-function, it uses stochastic approximation, recursive updates from noisy samples, to find a fixed point of the Bellman operator, a value function left unchanged by one Bellman update.
 In many applications throughout this survey, particularly Section~\ref{section:rl_econ_models}, the RL algorithm is simply a numerical method for solving the Bellman equation; no actual human-like learning from experience is taking place.
 Finally, while RL draws inspiration from animal psychology (Section~\ref{sec:animal_psychology}), it is a drastic simplification of biological learning.
-Tabula rasa RL algorithms require millions of iterations of trial and error to discover policies that animals acquire rapidly.
+Tabula rasa RL algorithms start without task-specific knowledge and require millions of iterations of trial and error to discover policies that animals acquire rapidly.
 Real-world animal learning relies on innate priors, basic physical knowledge, and parental nurturing and should be distinct from RL-style ``learning''.